-10. Standards of Conduct
+10. Standards of conduct

-Employees working within this school are bound by the School's Code of Conduct and employment policies, procedures and any other guidance issued by the school.
-Professional bodies also have

-Professional Standards of Conduct which their members must adhere to.
-Teachers must adhere to the Teacher's Standards.
+Employees working within this school are bound by the School's Code of Conduct and all other employment policies, procedures and guidance documents issued by the school.
+Professional bodies also have Professional Standards of Conduct which their members must adhere to Teacher's Standards.